vjovanov/actormig/actor-migration.md

    All accesses to the object `MyActor` should be replaced with accesses to `MyActor.ref`.

 Note that Akka actors are always started on instantiation.
-Therefore, the above translation will change the migrated system so all the actors start right after construction.
-In case actors in the migrated system are created and started at different locations and changing this can affect the behavior of the system, users need to change the code so actors are started right after instantiation.
+In case actors in the migrated system are created and started at different locations, and changing this can affect the behavior of the system, users need to change the code so actors are started right after instantiation.

 #### Different Method Signatures